 The Central Auditory Pathways

-The central auditory system is a complex network of neural pathways in the brain that is responsible for sound localization, speech understanding in noisy listening situations and other complex sounds, including music perception.
+A complex network of neural pathways in the brain, with a central auditory system that is responsible for sound localization, speech understanding in noisy listening situations and other sounds like music.

 If you suspect that you or a loved one is experiencing hearing loss, give us a call at 901-415-6667 and the licensed professionals of the Shea Hearing Aid Center will gladly arrange for you to have a FREE hearing evaluation.